SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 ### 3. Generating Spirals & Getting Spiral Parameters

-Once these goals states have been found, we can then calculate the spirals required to reach each one of them.
-At this point, we don't worry about whether the paths are collision free, we just want kinematically feasible paths to each of our goal states.
+Once these goals states have been found, we can then calculate the spirals required to reach each one of them. **At this point, we don't worry about whether the paths are collision free, we just want kinematically feasible paths to each of our goal states**.
 We can therefore use the optimization formulation we developed in lesson two, to solve for a cubic spiral, from our current location, to each end location.
 If any of the spirals are kinematically infeasible or are unable to reach the required goal state, we discard those spiral so that they are no longer considered as potential paths.

 ![1565785990326](assets/1565785990326.png)